jh1993/UnderusedOptions/README.txt

 - Cloud Surge (3 SP): If an affected tile already has a thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the storm drake's breath damage.
 If you have the Strikechance upgrade, there is a 50% chance to deal damage again.

 Wall of Ice:
 - Forceful Construction (4 SP): "Wall of Ice no longer requires line of sight to cast.
 Wall and chasm tiles in the affected area are converted to floor tiles before summoning the ice elementals.
-Units in the affected area take 22 ice damage and are frozen for 3 turns, which benefit from stat bonuses.
+Units in the affected area take 22 ice damage and are frozen for 3 turns.
 If a unit is killed then an ice elemental is summoned in its tile.

 Watcher Form:
 - Now also an eye spell.